Zafar Masud (air commodore)

-Muhammad Zafar Masud (17 October 1927 – 7 October 2003) also known as Mitty Masud, was a one star air officer in the Pakistan Air Force and a military strategist who was known for his role as air officer commanding of the Dacca airbase in East Pakistan.
+Muhammad Zafar Masud (17 October 1927 – 7 October 2003), also known as Mitty Masud, was a one star air officer in the Pakistan Air Force and a military strategist who was known for his role as air officer commanding of the Dacca airbase in East Pakistan.

-Masud had the area responsibility of defending the airspace border of East Pakistan, but resigned from his commission after the military operation took place 26 March 1971, and left the command to Air Cdre Inamul Haq on 30 March 1971.
+Masud had the area responsibility of defending the airspace border of East Pakistan, but resigned his commission after the military operation that took place on 26 March 1971, and left the command to Air Cdre Inamul Haq on 30 March 1971.

 Biography

 Early life

-Muhammad Masud Zafar was born in Gujranwala, Punjab, in British India to a prominent Punjabi family in 1927.
+Muhammad Masud Zafar was born in Gujranwala, Punjab, in British India (present-day Gujranwala, Punjab, Pakistan) to a prominent Punjabi family in 1927.
 His father, Zafar Hussain, was an alumnus of Punjab University and served as a civil officer in the Indian Railways.
 When his father was appointed as a senior officer of the Railway Board, the family moved to Delhi.
 In 1946, Masud graduated from Model High School and was commissioned into the Royal Indian Air Force (RIAF) to become a fighter pilot.

 Air Force instructor

 When India was partitioned in 1947, Masud joined the newly created Pakistan Air Force.
-He did not participate in the first war with India in 1947 as he joined the air force faculty.
-In 1948, F/O Masud joined the faculty of Air Force Academy in Risalpur where he began flight instructions to young air force cadets.
+He did not participate in the first war with India in 1947, as he joined the air force faculty.
+In 1948, F/O Masud joined the faculty of the Air Force Academy in Risalpur, where he began flight instructions to young air force cadets.
 In 1952, he did further training on flight management and qualified as a fighter pilot when he completed a Fighter Leader Course at the RAF.
 In 1957–58, Wg.Cdr.
 Masud was tasked by Air Cdr-in-C, Air Marshal Asghar Khan, to organize, train, and lead an aerobatics team, the PAF Sherdils, of 16 F-86 Sabre jets that would set a world record, validating the PAF's place among the well-regarded air arms of the world.

 1965 War and staff appointments

 Gp Capt.
-Masud's first command assignment was as base commander Sargodha Air Force Base, from which he would emerge as the top hero of the 1965 war.
+Masud's first command assignment was as base commander of Sargodha Air Force Base, from which he would emerge as the top hero of the 1965 war.

-In 1965, he actively participated in second war with India when he led a team of fighter pilots, including Flt.
+In 1965, he actively participated in the second war with India when he led a team of fighter pilots, including Flt.
 Lt Mervyn Middlecoat, Sqn.
 Ldr.
 Cecil Chaudhry, and Sq.
 Ldr.
 M. M. Allam, against the Indian Air Force.
 Gp Capt.
-Masud flew against the Indian Air Force in Sargodha Sector with great courage and was regarded as an ace fighter for his ability in dogfight against the Indian pilots.
+Masud flew against the Indian Air Force in the Sargodha Sector with great courage and was regarded as an ace fighter for his ability in dogfights against the Indian pilots.

 From 1966 to 1969, Gp Capt.
 Masud continued his role as a flight instructor with the Air Force and was appointed in the Air AHQ as Director-General of Air Operations (DGAO).
 In 1969, Gp.
 Capt.
 Masud was promoted to one star rank, Air Commodore, and was being speculated as a probable future air force chief upon the retirement of Air Marshal Abdur Rahim Khan.